Foundation Diet and Health

 Do avocados contain vitamin D?
 Some websites list vitamin D as a component of avocados, but according to the USDA, there is no vitamin D in avocados.
 1

-You can find the complete ingredients of avocados, the coverage of the daily requirement and comparison values with other ingredients in our nutrient tables.
+The total ingredients of avocados (raw), the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.

 Dangers - Intolerances - Side effects